R&D Enhancement

 The process of artificially increasing your expenditure is called R&D enhancement.
 Or, in tax law, the ‘additional deduction’.

-The R&D enhancement is determined by the enhancement rate, which is 130% for qualifying expenditure before 1 April 2023 and 86% for expenditures after this date.
+The R&D enhancement is determined by the enhancement rate, which is:

 What is enhanced expenditure?